-A few years earlier I had spent the weekend on a fishing trip at Roosevelt Lake, centered in the state of Arizona, staying near the great town of Punkin Center, in a trailer park still today named ‘Mad as Hell’, an obvious pun from Mazatzal, with Mugs and Willie.
+A few years earlier I spent the weekend on a fishing trip at Roosevelt Lake, centered in the State of Arizona.
+I stayed near the town of Punkin Center, in a trailer park still named, ‘Mad as Hell’, and obvious pun from Mazatzal, with Mugs and Willie.
 The Segers were best friends with Mom and Dad at the track.
-Willie, a Valet and Mugs, a Teller.
+Willie, a Valet and Mugs a Teller.

 They owned a small aluminum boat with an even smaller motor mounted to the sturdy plywood-backed stern.
 Today, the boat’s home is in Colorado and Mugs, at a spry 90 years, still owns it and uses it to pull ice-fallen elk out in the winter’s ice in a private pond which I named, ‘Tuhaye Pond’, translated in Paiute Indian language, ‘The Good Pond’.

 The underpowered motor chugged along the center of the lake with Willie at the wheel, Mugs, in her custom made bow seat, and me, seated safely on the middle plank.
 When the Tonto Creek is flowing well, the lake can reach it’s maximum depth of 350 feet and become almost two miles wide in its widest point.
 Slowly we’d plow through the waves down the middle of the Tonto creek channel which is a big part of the lake’s length of twenty-two and a half miles.

 They taught me together how to troll.
 With lines out seeking the bottom Lunkers we would talk about everything.
 Every so often one of them would shout, “Fish!” as their rod bent to breaking, the line would tighten to the sharpness of a boning knife.